Pretro/Memory_game_2020/README.md

         iPad portrait · width: 768px
     + The message when you finished the game do not dissapear.
     + Delay esperience of the pictures sometimes, but not all the times.
-    + This is not an reason that made the game cannot be played or make difficultto play.
+    + This is not an reason that made the game cannot be played or make difficult to play.

 # Deployment #